 In 1966-68, Pianka and his ex-wife Helen discovered seven new species of Ctenotus skinks, which were described by Dr. Glen Storr of the W. A. Museum 40+ years ago.
 Storr honored them by naming one species after her (C. helenae) and another after him (C. piankai).
 Pianka published a detailed study of the comparative autecology of 14 species of desert Ctenotus (Pianka 1969b).
 He also published extensive natural history data, including information on diet, thermoregulation, and reproductive tactics on dozens of species of agamids, geckos, pygopodids, skinks, and varanids.
 His specimen collections are deposited in major museums.

 Pianka discovered and described a rather substantial degree of habitat specificity among Australian desert lizards, and he interpreted the significance of this phenomenon in general terms (Pianka 1969a).
 He discovered and published many major range extensions.
 Indeed, he described the vertebrate fauna of the Great Victoria desert for the first time.
+His pioneering efforts led to the establishment of both the Lake Yeo Nature Reserve and the Great Victoria Desert Nature Reserve.
 Pianka proposed a synthetic scheme for understanding the biogeography and speciation of Australian desert lizards, which included identifying several major routes by which habitat-specialized lizards could disperse between regions.
 He named an important east-west strip of shrub-mulga habitat across the center 'the Giles Corridor' (Pianka 1972).
 Indeed, his zoogeography paper is still considered 'state-of-the-art' a quarter of a century later!

 Pianka has since returned to the Great Victoria Desert to continue his long-term studies many times, as a Guggenheim Fellow (1978-79), as a Fulbright Senior Research Scholar (1990-91), and under Faculty Research Assignments from the University of Texas at Austin (1989-90, 1992, 1995-96, 1998, 2003, 2008).
 Pianka (1996) published a chapter entitled 'Long-term changes in Lizard Assemblages in the Great Victoria Desert.'
-Pianka has lived five full years of his life in the Australian deserts and is recognized as the world's authority on their lizard fauna.
+Pianka has lived five full years of his life in the Australian deserts and is recognized as a pioneer and the world's authority on their lizard fauna (Morton and Emmott 2014).

 The great disparity between lizard diversity in North America (4-11 species) and Australia (18-55 species) made meaningful comparisons difficult.
 The Kalahari desert-lizard system is exactly intermediate in diversity with 12-17 species Pianka (1971).
 Pianka obtained an NSF grant to study the ecology of Kalahari lizards in 1969-70 and employed Raymond B. Huey (now a Professor at the University of Washington, Seattle) as a field research assistant to spend a full year acquiring a data set for comparison with those from North America and Australia.
 Among the highlights of the Kalahari research was the discovery and documentation of character displacement in termite-specialized fossorial Typhlosaurus skinks (Huey and Pianka 1974; Huey, Pianka, Egan, and Coons, 1974).
 Huey and Pianka (1977) also described a remarkable case of Batesian mimicry in which a juvenile lizard mimics a noxious beetle.
 Another paper examined evidence for thermoregulation among diurnal Kalahari lizards (Huey and Pianka 1977).
 Still another analyzed resource partitioning among nocturnal Kalahari geckos (Pianka and Huey 1978).